softeng-feup/open-cx-sg/documentation/README.md

 ### User stories

-In order to create a user story map, we firstly collected all user stories which we want to integrate into our project.
+In order to create a user story map, we firstly collected all user stories that we want to integrate into our project.

 The user stories can be find [here.](https://miro.com/app/board/o9J_kw8YdVc=/)
 ![User-story](img/User-story.png)